dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      supertype.
 It is also possible to define a mapped subtype of a mapped supertype.
-When the subtype and supertype both specify an export function, the export functions of the subtype and the supertype are composed with the subtype’s export function applied to the result of the supertype’s export function.
+When the subtype and supertype both specify an export function, the export functions of the subtype and the supertype are composed with the subtype's export function applied to the result of the supertype's export function.
 Import functions of a mapped subtype and supertype are similarly composed.
 Mapping characteristics are inherited from the supertype where the subtype does not define them.
 (You can think of this as composition with